NHMPh/LightGun/README.md

     Start your gun by holding  ``LeftShift + B``

-    Note: This will take over your current mouse.
+    Note: This will allow the program to take control of your current mouse.

-    Use your gun's iron sight to adjust the mouse cursor position by clicking/shooting on the (+10 -10 +1 -1) buttons
+    Use the iron sights of your gun to adjust the mouse cursor position, aligning it with the gun’s sight by clicking/shooting the (+10, -10, +1, -1) buttons.

      ![Example Image](Readme_img/3.png "CamCal")

  - #### 5 Have fun
-   Be sure to turn on the overlay border when you start your game and save your setting and.
+   Be sure to turn on the overlay border when you start your game and save your setting.

    Tips: Open your game and then hold ``LeftCtrl + B`` to enable the overlay border.
 Then hold ``LeftShift + B`` to start the light gun.